What is Enterprise Imaging?

 One of the most pressing is security.
-Health care providers represent significant targets for cyber attackers.
+Healthcare providers represent significant targets for cyber attackers.
 Digital security threats are constantly emerging from unexpected avenues.
-One of the potential downsides of enterprise imaging solutions is that a centralized network, while offering substantial efficiency gains and savings on storage solutions, is more vulnerable to cybersecurity threats than many networks acting individually.
-Attacks can quickly spread malware and compromise vital operations.
-Security must be taken seriously by any enterprise that implements an integrated delivery network of this or similar kind.
+One of the potential downsides of enterprise imaging solutions is that a centralized network, while offering substantial efficiency gains and savings on storage solutions, is more vulnerable to cybersecurity threats than networks acting individually.
+Cyber attacks can quickly spread malware and compromise vital operations.
+Security must be taken seriously by any enterprise that implements an integrated care delivery network.
 If a hacker is able to penetrate a network to interfere with a medical imaging acquisition device, its safe operation can be jeopardized, which in turn endangers patient safety.
 Organizational cybersecurity requires a unified effort from departmental staff and the rest of the enterprise.
 In a 2014 statement, IBM identified ‘human error’ as a contributing factor in over 95% of all cybersecurity incidents.
-(4)

 Enterprise Imaging and HIPAA

 The field of enterprise imaging is one with a great deal of potential, but also challenges to be surmounted.
-The health care industry in the United States is still adjusting after the investment it spent in enterprise Electronic Health Records (EHR).
+It took the U.S. healthcare industry almost a decade to adjust after its investment in enterprise Electronic Health Records (EHR).
 What’s more, the changing legislative environment and consolidations of hospital infrastructure have quenched enthusiasm for pursuing the kind of complex implementations enterprise imaging calls for.
 There are certain departments and care areas that are, as a general rule, more enthusiastic about converting to enterprise imaging than others.
 Radiology is obviously one of them, but dermatology, non-invasive cardiology, and standard mammography are also typically receptive to the shift.
 Departments with which progress for the adoption of enterprise imaging is generally less keen include core pathology, genomics, multimedia endoscopy, and oncology.
 The reasons why vary, but may involve a lack of leadership, a reliance on committee or cross-department decision making, adherence to a broader contract involving non-software equipment and services, or a desire to use a dedicated best-of-breed functionality in a specific care area.
-(7)

 One of the biggest innovations that widespread enterprise imaging will facilitate will be the ‘on-ramp’ of artificial intelligence for diagnostics.
-At present, the machine learning algorithms required for AI imaging diagnostics are still in development.
-But as more departments and enterprises consolidate their image management into enterprise imaging health systems, developers’ ability to source the terabytes of deidentified images necessary to train their machine learning diagnostician algorithms will increase.
+Thanks to AI, radiologists foresee a future in which machines enhance patient outcomes and reduce misdiagnosis.
+As more departments and enterprises consolidate their image management into enterprise imaging health systems, AI developers’ ability to source the terabytes of deidentified images necessary to train their machine learning diagnostician algorithms will increase.
 The ability of machines to, in a split second, assess a mammogram, MRI, or other medical scan and accurately (more accurately than any human diagnostician) diagnose a patient will represent a significant leap forward in the efficiency of medicine as a whole.